Why Manual Processes Fail

 Who is required to conduct PIAs in Australia?

 Australian Government agencies are required to conduct PIAs for high-privacy-risk projects under the Privacy (Australian Government Agencies — Governance) APP Code 2017.
-Private sector organisations with turnover above $3 million are strongly expected to conduct PIAs, and this is expected to become mandatory under 2024 Privacy Act reforms.
+Private sector organisations with turnover above $3 million are APP entities under the Privacy Act.
+The Privacy Act Amendment (Tranche 1), passed December 2024, strengthened accountability obligations, and the statutory tort of privacy commenced June 2025.
 Health service providers must conduct PIAs regardless of size as they handle sensitive information.
+State and territory government agencies are also required to conduct PIAs under their respective legislation.

 What are the penalties for privacy breaches in Australia?